-- --In pairs or 3s, discuss and define the activities that you, as a student, should do or perform for this assignment (6 min total) - --If relevant, list the sequence of the steps that you would take to complete the assignment - --make sure that your feedback explanation and yours match
+- --In pairs or 3s, discuss and define the activities that you, as a student, should do or perform for this assignment (6 min total). - --If relevant, list the sequence of the steps that you would take to complete the assignment.